 When starting insulin therapy in adults with type 2 diabetes, use a structured programme employing active insulin dose titration that encompasses:

-- Rotating injection sites and avoiding repeated injections at the same point within sites.
+- Injection technique, including rotating injection sites and avoiding repeated injections at the same point within sites.

 - Continuing telephone support.